-The master planning process will consider the requirements for open space, access, infrastructure and provision of other services and facilities in accordance with the Marine and Coastal Policy.
+The master planning process will consider environmental and cultural values, coastal hazard risks, community values and needs for open space, access, infrastructure and provision of other services and facilities in accordance with the Marine and Coastal Policy.
+Consultation and feedback from the community will be sought through the master planning process.

-The initial priorities for master planning are:
+The initial priorities for master/development planning are:

-Precinct 2: Royal Park and Go Lightly Caravan Park, and
+Precinct 2: Royal Park and Golightly Caravan Park, and